cloudfoundry/locket/doc/README.md

 A [FetchResponse](https://godoc.org/code.cloudfoundry.org/locket/models#FetchResponse) will include the following field:

 1. `Resource` the resource that was requested.
 A grpc error will be returned if the resource with the given key was not found.

+## SQL

+For a description of Locket database schema see [schema-description.md](schema-description.md)